 I still had the remote, though, and darned if its ring didn’t have a trunkish-looking key.
 It worked!
 I dug through the trunk.
 No sign of the code anywhere.

 Okay, then, what about the remote in my hand?
 Replace the batteries?
 That required a lift.

 But first … he had to test the trunk key in the door lock.
 Try to pull a passenger window down with his hands.
 Peer and inspect and paw through the trunk for the code, even though he’d never seen where it had been originally posted.
-And then, while I chant-pleaded, “Please just take me to CVS,” climb into my trunk and attempt to push his way into the back seat.
+And then, while I chant-pleaded, “Please just take me to CVS,” he climbed into my trunk and attempted to push his way into the back seat.

 If reading this is irritating, imagine living through it.

 Once at CVS, I had to physically prevent him from dropping my battery irretrievably into a display.
 What I needed was out of stock, but the passage of time had a silver lining: By this point, the auto supply store had opened.
 Two new batteries and one tight wrapping of duct tape later, the remote worked.

 The ordeal had lasted an hour, exactly the amount of time I’d allotted for rush-hour traffic.
 It was not lost on me, as I drove off, that returning a long-dormant car remote to working order was in keeping with a Mercury retrograde in Capricorn.

 I reached long-term parking at the time I’d intended to be at the airport — basically, only 10 minutes later than planned.
 From then, all the switches flipped without a snag.

 The airport shuttle left as soon as I boarded.
 At the terminal, I walked into smoothly flowing parallel screening lines in place of the single-entry, bottleneck-spawning system that had resulted in my once missing a flight.
 I reached the gate a miraculous 38 minutes before boarding.
 (I have three placements in my 6th House; Mercury’s in the details.)